azurecurve/azrcrv-widget-announcements/readme.txt

  * Annually on the nth day of the month (e.g. 4th Thursday November)

 Announcements are created as a custom post type and can have details, an image and additional text after the image.

+Integrates with [To Twitter](https://development.azurecurve.co.uk/classicpress-plugins/to-twitter/) from [azurecurve](https://development.azurecurve.co.uk/classicpress-plugins/) for automatic tweeting of announcement each time the announcement is made and a retweet after a specified amount of time.

+The featured image will be sent to Twitter if no media images are attached.

 == Installation ==